rohaquinlop/complexipy/docs/index.md

 complexipy path/to/directory -o      # Use the -o option to output the results to a CSV file, default is False complexipy path/to/directory -d low  # Use the -d option to set detail level, default is "normal".
 If set to "low" will show only files with complexity greater than the maximum complexity complexipy path/to/directory -l file # Use the -l option to set the level of measurement, default is "function".
-If set to "file" will measure the complexity of the file and will validate the maximum complexity according to the file complexity.
+If set to "file" will measure the complexity of the file and will validate the maximum complexity according to the file complexity. complexipy path/to/directory -q     # Use the -q option to disable the output to the console, default is False.
 ```

 ### Options